fiskaltrust/release-notes/portal/portal-sprint-87.md

 **Improve Shopping experience**

-The main focus of this sprint was to further enhance the Portal's Shopping experience, especially the selection of the outlet, searching experience and the basic visualization of different categories of products.
+The main focus of this sprint was to further enhance the Portal's Shopping experience, especially the selection of the outlet and the basic visualization of different categories of products.

 ## Features

-### Data exports

 ### Middleware Configuration